 Committed to Protecting Children and Families

-Before 2015, Julie was a sole practitioner, working tirelessly to reunify families and protect children through the use of effective, and ethical legal principles and skills.
+Before joining up with Nicole Chafetz in 2015, Julie was a sole practitioner, working tirelessly to reunify families and protect children through the use of effective, and ethical legal principles and skills.

 In 2005, Julie served with the Northwest Public Defender Association, a non-profit company that advocates for justice system reform.
 The Northwest PDA has earned regional and national recognition for its leadership in providing high quality public defense services.

-Brumley Hull is thrilled to continue our collaboration with Julie.
+Chafetz Brumley is thrilled to continue our collaboration with Julie.
 She is a part of our family, dedicated to protecting yours.